-The School District should strengthen controls and procedures over the financial reporting process to ensure that the financial statements presented for audit, including note disclosures and supplemental information, are complete and accurate.
-These procedures should be performed by a properly trained individual possessing a thorough understanding of the applicable GAAP statements, GASB pronouncements and the School District's operations.
+The School District should strengthen the internal controls and review procedures over the financial reporting process to ensure that the financial statements presented for audit, including note disclosures and supplemental information, are complete and accurate.
+These procedures should be performed by a properly trained School District individual possessing a thorough understanding of the applicable GAAP statements, GASB pronouncements and the School District's operations.
 The School District should also consider implementing the use of a review checklist to assist in the review process over the financial statements.